isomerpages/moe-valourpri/_student-development/Learning for Life Programme.md

 ---
 ### Nature &amp; AdVenture (NAV) @ Valour

-VValour Primary School’s Learning for Life Programme (LLP) – NAV @ Valour – focuses on 2 main ideas in how learning in the outdoors will be presented to the students – Nature and Adventure or NAV in short.
+Valour Primary School’s Learning for Life Programme (LLP) – NAV @ Valour – focuses on 2 main ideas in how learning in the outdoors will be presented to the students – Nature and Adventure or NAV in short.
 The short name of our LLP, NAV, is a play on the word navigator and the most foundational ability of a navigator is to wayfind.
 Our LLP espouses our aim to help the children develop the spirit of the wayfinder.

 <img style="max-width: 400px" src="/images/llp_walking-1.png">